vonsbuffet/vousbuffet/README.md

 </br>(const array, read from file, etc.).
 </br>You will see a // F or // D or // P next to relevant points where you can order from.

 You can also run your VBC'c orders during runtime in the same way.
 Search through CpuCoul->Vee and find the "vbcc.Vee" call in the VB region.
-I understand the CpuCoul may seem a bit complicated, but it is essentially a virtual machine that runs simplified assembly language optimized for AI.
+</br>I understand the CpuCoul may seem a bit complicated,
+</br>but it is a simple virtual machine that runs virtual machine code optimized for AI.

 Thus change the CpuCoul to be the virtual machine of your choice, and program it.
 Or learn to use ours, because we know what we're doing.